tomtominator/Streets-of-Rodeo-Lap-Timer/README.md

 ### Experimental Results

-- Total segment current = 100mA
+- Total segment current = 100mA - less than expected
 - Current into base of 2N3905 = 3.5mA
 - Transistor base resistance: 150 || 270 = 96 ohms
 - No need for resistors for each LED, the transistor base resistor on limits the current flow from emitter to collector
+- LEDS plenty bright at this power level, likely want to be able to reduce brightness with pot somehow

 These results will give a general estimate to make sure we don't exceed any of our parts power limits.
 This is also a sanity check that calculations were done correctly.

+### Custom Display Black Box Circuit Diagram

 ## Ingredients: